 1902: Orville Gibson founded the Gibson Mandolin-Guitar Manufacturing Company Ltd. in Kalamazoo, Michigan.

 1958: Eddie Cochran recorded “C’mon Everybody.”
 The song became his first of two top 10 hit in the UK, peaking at #6, and was his last US top 40 hit, reaching #35.
-Cochran also recorded an alternate version called “Let’s Get Together,” the only difference the titular phrase.
+Cochran also recorded an alternate version called “Let’s Get Together,” the only difference being the titular phrase.
 This alternate version was eventually released on a compilation album in the 1970s.

 1962: “Monster Mash” by Bobby “Borris” Pickett and the Crypt-Kickers was banned by the BBC for being “too morbid.”
 Just over a week later, the single reached #1 in US.
 The BBC’s ban was reversed eleven years later.